ilhamsabir/waaku_project/README.md

 - Real‑time UI (Socket.IO) — no polling
 - Secure API with X‑API‑Key (UUIDv4 raw on client, SHA‑512 hash on server)
 - Direct dashboard access (no login required)
+- Webhook notifications for message replies and incoming messages
 - Docker and docker‑compose for dev and prod

 ## Tech Stack